zbee/xivrp-formatter/readme.md

 # XIVRP-Formatter

-This is designed to take your logs from your roleplaying sessions in FFXIV and format them up into a nice looking HTML page, that's easy to re-read, share with others, an embed pictures into.
+This is a Final Fantasy: XIV Roleplay Formatter, designed to take your logs from your roleplaying sessions in FFXIV and format them up into a nice looking HTML page, that's easy to re-read, share with others, and with intelligently embedded pictures you took in-game.

-Besides formatting it into a simple, readability-focused, HTML page, it also works to make your sessions easier and more enjoyable to read by converting simple formatting into styled HTML, combining continued messages, removing unrelated messages, embedding images intelligently, and picking your session out of the noise of a busy venue and even across multiple sessions and even different logs of different formats.
+Besides formatting it into a simple, readability-focused, HTML page: it also works to make your sessions easier and more enjoyable to read by converting simple formatting into styled HTML, combining continued messages, removing unrelated messages, embedding images intelligently, and picking your session out of the noise of a busy venue and even across multiple sessions and different logs of different formats.

+And don't worry, it's still all private: The only place your writing or images go by the end of the program's run is into an HTML file on your own computer, your privacy is still completely in your own hands.
+Additionally, it is completely safe to mess around with: it doesn't edit the original logs or images at all, only reads them and uses that to create the formatted output.

 Ready to get started?
 Check out the [instructions](#instructions) below.